gio-gianny/gio_skyrim_stock_game/docs/developers/engine_fixes.md

 ## Part 2

-> [!NOTE]
+!!! note
-> Like with the *skse* binaries, *Part 2* contains only three files, so it is easy to track them manually.
+    Like with the *skse* binaries, *Part 2* contains only three files, so it is easy to track them manually.

 * select the download in the *Downloads* tab from *MO2*
 * right-click it and select the `Query Info` context menu to automatically fetch the info and create a `.meta` file for the download
 * right-click it again and select the `Open File` context menu to open the file in your *archive manager*
 * select all the files and drag-and-drop in the `game_root` folder
   * `d3dx9_42.dll`